iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 import TabItem from '@theme/TabItem';
 import LinuxCommands from '@site/docs/_admonitions/_linux-commands.md';

-# Install the IOTA-core using Docker
+# Install IOTA-core using Docker

 This article guides the recommended setup to run an IOTA-core node.
 It includes everything required to set up a public node accessible by wallets and applications:

 - [IOTA-core](https://github.com/iotaledger/iota-core)
 - [Traefik](https://traefik.io) - Reverse proxy using SSL certificates to secure access to the node API and dashboard.
-- [Prometheus](https://prometheus.io) - Metrics scraper configured to collect all metrics from the IOTA-Core and INX extensions.
+- [Prometheus](https://prometheus.io) - Metrics scraper configured to collect all metrics from IOTA-Core and INX extensions.
 - [Grafana](https://grafana.com) - Data visualizer that can be used to display the metrics collected by Prometheus.
 - [inx-dashboard](https://github.com/iotaledger/inx-dashboard) - Node dashboard.
 - [inx-indexer](https://github.com/iotaledger/inx-indexer) - Indexer extension for wallets and applications.